Type getProperty()

 The class must have a public or protected, no-argument constructor.
 The class may have other constructors.

-The class must not be declared final
+The class must not be declared final.
+No methods or persistent

-instance variables must be declared final
+instance variables must be declared final.

 If an entity instance is passed by value as a detached object, such as